Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/dev-install.md

 layout: cca_wiki
 ---

-There are several ways of getting Cardinal Components into your workspace, most involving just a few lines in your Gradle buildscript (`build.gradle` file).
+Getting Cardinal Components into your workspace is a matter of adding a few lines in your Gradle buildscript (`build.gradle` file).
+Once you get to publishing your mod, you have two options:

+1. Have users install the library from a mod distribution platform like [Modrinth](https://modrinth.com/mod/cardinal-components-api).
+   Most launchers can install it automatically if you correctly declare the dependency when publishing your mod.
-To minimize user inconvenience, you can use the [Jar-in-Jar](https://fabricmc.net/wiki/tutorial:loader04x#nested_jars) mechanism provided by the Fabric toolchain to include Cardinal Components in your own builds, eliminating the need for manual install at the cost of inflated modpack size.
+2. Include the library in your own builds using the [Jar-in-Jar](https://fabricmc.net/wiki/tutorial:loader04x#nested_jars) mechanism provided by the Fabric toolchain.
+This eliminates the need for manual install, at the cost of inflated modpack size when several mods bundle it at once.

-*The following instructions are for versions 6.0 and up.
+*The following instructions are valid for versions 4.1 and up.
 For previous versions, refer to [the table below](#previous-maven-coordinates).*

-Unless specified otherwise, the following block must be added to your `build.gradle` **after** the relevant `repositories` block:

 {% buildscript [cca:K01OU20C] %}
 [- groovy -]